Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: SED modelling impact on the redshift distribution means and scatters

-The \textit{Fixed SMF} case (orange circles) shows the dramatic impact that a sharp magnitude cut has on the mean and standard deviation of the magnitude-selected galaxy redshift distributions.
+The `Fixed SMF' case (orange circles) shows the dramatic impact that a sharp magnitude cut has on the mean and standard deviation of the magnitude-selected galaxy redshift distributions.
 We find that a magnitude selection leads to changes in the mean of the redshift distributions up to $\Delta z \sim 0.1$.
-The `Kroupa IMF', the `Salpeter IMF' and the `No gas emission' samples lead to redshift distributions that are biased low with respect to the fiducial case, since they tend to shift the $\mathrm{d}n/\mathrm{d}m_i$ towards fainter galaxies that do not make the magnitude cut.
-On the other hand, the `Temple+21 QSO', the `Temple+21 QSO RELB', the `Calzetti $k(\lambda)$', the `MW $k(\lambda)$' and the `P-$\beta$+' samples tend to shift the $\mathrm{d}n/\mathrm{d}m_i$ towards brighter galaxies than the fiducial case, leading to redshift distributions that are biased high.
+The `Kroupa IMF', `Salpeter IMF', and `No gas emission' samples lead to redshift distributions that are biased low with respect to the fiducial case, since they tend to shift the $\mathrm{d}n/\mathrm{d}m_i$ towards fainter galaxies that are not included in the magnitude cut.
+Keeping the SMF constant while changing the latter modelling components will inevitably lead to a loss of galaxies with fainter $i$-band magnitudes compared to the fiducial case, as it is visible from the behaviour in Figs. \ref{fig:tortorelli_2024_figure4}, \ref{fig:tortorelli_2024_figure5} and \ref{fig:tortorelli_2024_figure6}.
+On the other hand, the `Temple+21 QSO', `Temple+21 QSO RELB', `Calzetti $k(\lambda)$', `MW $k(\lambda)$', and `P-$\beta$+' samples tend to shift the $\mathrm{d}n/\mathrm{d}m_i$ towards brighter galaxies than the fiducial case, leading to redshift distributions that are biased high.

 The mentioned components bias the mean of the redshift distribution with respect to the fiducial case by an amount that exceeds the requirements for the Y10 weak lensing and galaxy clustering analysis.
 The other components instead cause biases that are within the Y10 requirements.
 In the case of the redshift scatter, all biases are always within the requirements for the galaxy clustering Y10 analysis, while for the weak lensing analysis the components mentioned above bias the redshift scatter by an amount that is beyond the Y10 requirements.